 In this blog article we present an overview of adaptive and learning control, from historical perspectives to open challenges and future potential solutions.
-The main focus here is threefold: First, we give a historical overview of adaptive and learning algorithms, we then aim at contrasting model-based approaches with data-driven approaches, and finally, we discuss open challenges and potential future research areas.
+The main focus here is threefold: First, we give a historical overview of adaptive and learning algorithms, we then aim at contrasting model-based approaches with data-driven approaches, and at last, we discuss open challenges and potential future research areas.

 1. Historical Perspectives